boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 }
 {{</highlight>}}

 The above is one trivial way to solve this in Go.
-Lets compare it to the same logic in Java.
+Lets compare it to the same logic in Java using streams and functional programming.

 {{<highlight java>}}
 var existsBoth = firstList.stream()